cocos-creator/firedoc-2.x/docs/classes/BuilderContext.md

     <div class="extended-detail">

         <div class="description">
-            <p>Parse the item to be cross linked and return an HREF linked to the item</p>
+            Parse the item to be cross linked and return an HREF linked to the item
         </div>

             <div class="params">